 A CBI student or graduate does NOT provide medical assessment, diagnosis, or medical treatment.

 Social media can be a valuable tool for the birth professional to promote their business and establish a network of peers and colleagues.
-It also introduces challenges in protecting client confidentiality and has the potential to introduce the birth professional to conflict which can rapidly escalate.
+It also introduces challenges in protecting client confidentiality and has the potential to introduce the birth and lactation professional to conflict which can rapidly escalate.
 A key thing to remember with social media is that the internet is forever.

 When engaging with social media, a CBI student or graduate will: